-Content: This course is the second of a three-part assessment sequence that addresses psycho-educational, social, emotional, and behavioral assessment of children and adolescents from birth through age 21.
+Content: The second of a three-part assessment sequence that addresses psycho-educational, social, emotional, and behavioral assessment of children and adolescents from birth through age 21.
 In this course, the focus is on gaining competency with the skills and tools needed to collect, interpret and present data using psychoeducational assessments involving cognitive, academic, and adaptive measures.

 Prerequisites: CPSY 541 or consent of instructor.
-Credits: 3 semester hours.
+Restrictions: Admission to the School Psychology Program.